toby1984/git-redmine-hook/README.txt

-   Checks whether the first line of a commit message matches a given pattern and enriches the commit message with properties from this issue according to a given pattern.
+   Checks whether the first line of a commit message matches a given pattern and enriches the commit message with properties from the referenced Redmine issue according to a given pattern.

    Currently only the issue's subject line is available for substitution.